 In The Company Of Männlichen

 If it’s a clear, sunny day, take advantage of the visibility and get an early start on your way to Männlichen, one of the most spectacular trailheads in the Berner Oberland.
-From Lauterbrunnen on the valley floor, take the scenic train zig-zagging up the mountainside to Wengen, one of the region’s most popular winter destinations.
-A short and steep cable car ride will bring you to the 7,500-foot Männlichen lift station, where you’ll enjoy breathtaking 360-degree views of the entire region.
+From Lauterbrunnen on the valley floor, take the zig-zagging train up the mountainside to Wengen, one of the region’s most popular winter destinations.
+A short and steep cable car ride will bring you to the 7,500-foot Männlichen lift station, where you’ll enjoy 360-degree views of the entire region.